ToadNetwork/Docs/guides/how-to-launch-a-token.md

 Make sure to protect your presale from whales.
 If someone with deep pockets buys large junks of your presale, they hold a large share of your token supply.
 After the launch succeeded, they can then dump on / rug your community.
 {% endhint %}

 The following is a bad example of allowing an unlimited amount of contributions.
-It is only chosen for this example to fill the presale for this the sake of this guide.
+It is only chosen for this example to fill the presale for the sake of this guide.
 DO NOT DO THIS.

 ![Set a maximum contribution per user.](<../.gitbook/assets/image (24).png>)